PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Best All-Around: NRS Chinook

 Perfect balance of mobility and flotation.
 The high-back design works great with kayak seats, and the front pocket easily holds my VHF radio and whistle.
+The 16.5 lbs of buoyancy provides excellent floatation for most adults, and the mesh lower back prevents overheating during summer paddling.

 Best Budget Option: Onyx MoveVent Dynamic